-- 3.5 The nearest settlement to King's Somborne is Horsebridge which grew up in response to the canal and railway services.
+- 3.3 Historically, these large arable fields were created from Parliamentary enclosure in 18th and 19th centuries which resulted in the loss of earlier field systems.
+During the 20th century, further rationalisation of fields took place producing very large arable or prairie fields, particularly to the South of the Village.
+The valley floor however, retains more historic field patterns which are typically of a smaller-scale and contribute to the smallscale riparian character of the settlement.
+Layers of the area's history can still be 'read' in the landscape today, remnants of the medieval park pale (often a ditch and bank surrounding medieval deer parks, many included wooden pale fencing and are registered as Scheduled Monuments), remain along the valley floor.
+Evidence exists of manors and parklands such as John of Gaunt's Deer Park to the West of the settlement and the Roman Road running through the landscape to the South. - 3.4 King's Somborne is described as a nucleated settlement.
+However, it is not densely developed for the most part.
+The roads and spaces between built forms contribute significantly to its character.
+Traditional building materials include brick, flint and chalk cob walls with thatch, clay tile and slate roofs. - 3.5 The nearest settlement to King's Somborne is Horsebridge which grew up in response to the canal and railway services.
 The two settlements are well separated.
 A group of houses strung out along the A3057, broadly parallel to the John of Gaunt Deer Park Pale, join Horsebridge to King's Somborne in a loose sense.
 But a group of meadows, all but one of which are designated as Priority Habitat (floodplain grazing marsh), keep the two settlements separate and avoid giving any sense of the two being joined.
-This set of meadows also prevents the spread of Horsebridge to the East. - 3.6 In summary, the principal features of the Parish are: - The King's Somborne Conservation Area (Figure 4 page 21). - The 148 predominately Grade II listed buildings of the Parish of which 60 fall within the Village of King's Somborne concentrated within the conservation area including the medieval church of St Peter and St Paul.
-(Figure 4 page 21) - Flood Zones 2 & 3 associated with the Somborne stream.
-(Figure 5 page 25) - Sites of importance to Nature and Conservation (SINC) close to King's Somborne and throughout the Parish.
-(Figure 6 page 27) - Proximity of Mottisfont SAC, important for Barbastelle bats. - River Test SSSI, of which the Somborne stream is a tributary joining it at Horsebridge.
-(Figure 6 page 27) - Historic linear valley bottom settlement character of King's Somborne is still clearly recognisable. - Trees typical at the break in slope between valley bottom and sides. - Rural ridgeway tracks and narrow drove roads.
-Secondary routes run perpendicular to the main road. - Views towards and from ridgelines. - The agricultural setting of King's Somborne is tangible from within the Village. - 3.7 The key objectives are set out under paragraph 2.3:
+This set of meadows also prevents the spread of Horsebridge to the East. - 3.6 In summary, the principal features of the Parish are: - The King's Somborne Conservation Area (Figure 5 page 21). - The 148 predominately Grade II listed buildings of the Parish of which 60 fall within the Village of King's Somborne concentrated within the conservation area including the medieval church of St Peter and St Paul.
+(Figure 5 page 21) - Flood Zones 2 & 3 associated with the Somborne stream.
+(Figures 6 and 7 on pages 23 and 44) - Sites of importance to Nature and Conservation (SINC) close to King's Somborne and throughout the Parish.
+(Figure 9 page 31) - Proximity of Mottisfont SAC, important for Barbastelle bats. - River Test SSSI, of which the Somborne stream is a tributary joining it at Horsebridge.
+(Figure 9 page 31) - Historic linear valley bottom settlement character of King's Somborne is still clearly recognisable. - Trees typical at the break in slope between valley bottom and sides. - Rural ridgeway tracks and narrow drove roads.
+Secondary routes run perpendicular to the main road. - Views towards and from ridgelines. - The agricultural setting of King's Somborne is tangible from within the Village.

+3.7 The key objectives are set out under paragraph 2.3: